-Over the course of a week, the girls made the gruelling 5,895 meters (19,347 feet) climb before descending down to 18,799 feet for the record setting game.
+Over the course of a week, the girls made the gruelling 5,895 meters (19,347 feet) climb before descending down to 18,799 feet for the record setting football game.
 The teams used flour to mark the pitch lines and then used trekking poles as the corner flags.
-The footballers ranged from 18 to 66 years old and all managed to push through the gruelling conditions on the volcanic ask pitch.
+The footballers ranged from 18 to 66 years old and all managed to push through the gruelling weather conditions on the volcanic ash pitch.

-The game was played between Volcano FC and Glacier FC.
+The football game was played between Volcano FC and Glacier FC.
 It ended goalless; however, the score was immaterial as the woman were there to raise awareness and highlight the inequality between male and female sports.
 The American defender and co-founder of event organisers Equal Playing Fields, Erin Blankenship, said: “You can’t challenge the fact that you’ve got a group of athletes who are playing at almost 19,000ft.
 It doesn’t matter what gender they are.”

-When discussing the issue of inequality in sport, Lindsey, who played for the USA at the London Olympics and 2011 World Cup stated to CNN that “I’m fortunate enough to have had pioneers who came before me, but it’s our responsibility to continue to make strides forward for the generations to come”.
+When discussing the issue of inequality in sport, Lindsey, who played football for the USA at the London Olympics and 2011 World Cup stated to CNN that “I’m fortunate enough to have had pioneers who came before me, but it’s our responsibility to continue to make strides forward for the generations to come”.

-It was equal opportunities and we termed the substitutes coming on as record makers as they’d be the ones pushing us on because you could see players dropping and needing oxygen towards the end”.
+Glacier FC coach said “We made a pact before the game that it was all about the game finishing.
+It was all about equal opportunities and we termed the substitutes coming on as record makers as they’d be the ones pushing us on because you could see players dropping and needing oxygen towards the end”.
 The woman are now hosting sport clinics to continue to raise awareness for sporting equality.